picosh/docs/posts/pipe.md

 # `pipemgr`

-[pipemgr](https://github.com/picosh/pipemgr) is a docker image that will listen for logs from other running containers and pipe their logs through a pipe topic.
+[pipemgr](https://github.com/picosh/pipemgr) is a docker image that will listen for logs from other running containers and pipe their logs through a topic called `container-drain`.

 ```yaml
 services: